AndyCappDev/tourbox-linux/README.md

 sudo usermod -a -G input $USER
 # You'll need to log out and back in for this to take effect

+# 7. Add user to dialout group (for USB access)
+sudo usermod -a -G dialout $USER

-# 7. Set up systemd service
+# 8. Set up systemd service
 mkdir -p ~/.config/systemd/user
 nano ~/.config/systemd/user/tourbox.service
 # Add the following content (replace /path/to/tourboxelite with actual path):